Igor Zyuzin: Decline of net value

 After Vladimir Putin's criticism, Igor Zyuzin took action to improve his standing and reputation with the government and government officials.
-In 2009, he participated in a federal effort to save the financially destitute Zlatoust Steel Plant in the Chelyabinsk Oblas province of Russia.
+In 2009, he participated in a federal effort to save the financially destitute Zlatoust Steel Plant in Chelyabinsk Oblast.
 However, the project, widely regarded as an "example of excellent social responsibility," ultimately failed.
 In 2013, companies controlled by Zyuzin initiated bankruptcy proceedings against the plant.
 Zyuzin faced renewed criticism for this from the Russian media.

 Mechel disclosed in June 2009 that more than half of Zyuzin's stake in Mechel — 37.9% out of 66% — was pledged as security to bank loans.
 After this, Mechel's debt continued to grow rapidly.
-The company's net debt stood at $9.1 billion USD as of September 30, 2012.
+The company's net debt stood at US$9.1 billion as of September 30, 2012.
 By the end of 2013, Zyuzin had lost most of his fortune after a steep decline in Mechel's stock price.
-Forbes named this loss the "fiasco of the year," estimating Zyuzin's fortune as of December 3, 2013, at no more than $300 million USD, or a mere 2 percent of his peak value.
+Forbes named this loss the "fiasco of the year," estimating Zyuzin's fortune as of December 3, 2013, at no more than US$300 million, or a mere 2 percent of his peak value.
 By late November 2013, banks held lien for 88% of Zyuzin's entire Mechel stake.

 Managerial skill and wealth rankings

 Kommersant Business Daily ranked Zyuzin fifth among senior managers in the Metals and Mining Sector in 2010.
-With a personal fortune of $8.9 billion USD, he was ranked 16th on the Forbes list of 200 richest Russian business people.
+With a personal fortune of US$8.9 billion, he was ranked 16th on the Forbes list of 200 richest Russian business people.
 After losing a substantial portion of his net value in 2013 due to the Mechel stock decline, he dropped out of the top 100 of the Forbes list.